boyhy1802/react-native-twitter-signin/README.md

 #### iOS

  - Link RNTwitterSignIn.xcodeproj by running `react-native link react-native-twitter-signin`
- - Download TwitterKit 3.0 from here https://ton.twimg.com/syndication/twitterkit/ios/3.0.3-update/TwitterKitManual.zip
- - Add TwitterKit, TwitterCore and 2 other bundle files into your root folder in Xcode
+ - To add Twitter Kit to your app, simply add the TwitterKit pod to your Podfile: target 'MyApp' do use_frameworks! pod 'TwitterKit' end
- - In `Build Phases → Link Binary with libraries` add `Twitter.framework` and `LibRBTwitterSignin.a`
+ - In `Build Phases → Link Binary with libraries` add `Twitter.framework
  - Configure Info.Plist like below, replace `<consumerKey>` with your own key:

 ```